 For work-related issues, it is usually common that companies have a specific GP.
 Your employer will provide you with more information.

-If you need a GP, paediatrician, dentist, dermatologist, gynaecologist, cardiologist, physiotherapist, orthopedist, mental health specialists or any other specialists feel free to contact us at +420 235 356 553 or email email@example.com.
+If you need a GP, paediatrician, dentist, gynaecologist, physiotherapist, mental health specialists or any other specialists feel free to check our medical specializations.
+For doctors appointments please contact us at +420 235 356 553 or email email@example.com.
 We provide excellent healthcare services with friendly approach.